google/xls/xls/modules/zstd/README.md

     * Wait for all previous writes to be completed,
     * Copy `copy_length` literals starting `offset _length` from the newest in history buffer to the decoder's output,
     * Copy `copy_length` literals starting `offset _length` from the newest in history buffer to the history buffer as the newest.

-#### Repacketizer
-This proc is used at the end of the processing flow in the ZSTD decoder.
-It gathers the output of `SequenceExecutor` proc and processes it to form the final output packets of the ZSTD decoder.
-Input packets coming from the `SequenceExecutor` consist of:

-* data - bit vector of constant length
-* length - field describing how many bits in bit vector are valid
-* last - flag which marks the last packet in currently decoded ZSTD frame.

-It is not guaranteed that all bits in data bit vectors in packets received from `SequenceExecutor` are valid as those can include padding bits that were added in previous decoding steps and now have to be removed.
-Repacketizer buffers input packets, removes the padding bits and forms new packets with all bits of the bit vector valid, meaning that all bits are decoded data.
-Newly formed packets are then sent out to the output of the whole ZSTD decoder.

 ### Compressed block decoder architecture[^1]
 This part of the design is responsible for processing the compressed blocks up to the `literals`/`copy` command sequence.